-Cuban-born, Antonio Llaca is an active conductor, teacher and clinician.
+Cuban born, Antonio Llaca is an active conductor, teacher, music researcher and clinician.
 He studied conducting and classical guitar both in Canada and in South America.
-Mr Llaca holds a Master’s degree in Choral Conducting from Université de Sherbrooke, Montréal Campus, and has studied with world renowned masters.
+Mr. Llaca holds a Master’s degree in Choral Conducting from Université de Sherbrooke and has studied with world renowned masters.

-Mr Llaca is a sought-after choral clinician having had a chance to present workshops at various Canadian and international institutions and festivals including the International Federation for Choral Music (IFCM) in Beijing 2018 and several universities and choral organizations across North and South America, Africa and Europe.
-As an instrumentalist, he is often called to perform at festivals and in instrumental ensembles across Canada including with the National Arts Centre Orchestra in Ottawa and Montréal’s Orchestre Métropolitain.
+Mr. Llaca is sought-after choral clinician and music researcher, having had a chance to present workshops at various Canadian and international institutions and festivals including with the International Federation for Choral Music (IFCM) in Beijing 2018 and several universities and choral organizations across North and South America, Africa and Europe.
+As an instrumentalist, he is often called to perform at various festivals and with instrumental ensembles across Canada including the National Arts Centre Orchestra in Ottawa and Montreal’s Orchestre Métropolitain.

-Mr Llaca has toured in Canada, United States, Latin America and Asia with his ensembles.
+Mr. Llaca has toured in Canada, Latin America and Asia with his ensembles.
 He has earned a reputation for being a passionate conductor and pedagogue who is regarded for his musicality and knowledge of the choral art.
-In June 2021, Mr Llaca was appointed choirmaster for the Orchestre symphonique de Gatineau.
+In June 2021, Mr Llaca was appointed choirmaster for the Orchestre Symphonique de Gatineau.
+He is currently completing a Doctorate in Music at the University of Ottawa

 Louise is an accomplished musician, holding a Bachelor of Music and Master of Education degrees from the University of Ottawa.
 She is trained in solfege and choral technique.